mtallalazam/softoo-demo/README.md

-# Softoo Test Assignment
+# Softoo Demo

-This is a test assignment project.
+This is a demo project.
 Demo is available at this link <https://splendorous-profiterole-dda344.netlify.app>

 ## Getting Started